-As a Seattleite, let me tell you – it really does rain in Seattle as much as they tell you.
+As a Seattleite, let me tell you – it rains in Seattle nearly as much as they tell you.
 But who cares?
 You're in the most beautiful, caffeinated and culture-rich city of the USA.
-So, grab your umbrella and follow us on a 24-hour tour of the Emerald City.
+So grab your umbrella and follow us on a 24-hour tour of the Emerald City.

-It's lunchtime, so head to Ivar’s, a Seattle institution serving the best, and perhaps cheapest, clam chowder in the city.
-It’s now time to explore Seattle's coolest neighbourhood: the artsy Fremont – considered 'the center of the universe' by residents.
-Not-to-be-missed sites include the quirky Fremont Troll, Fremont Rocket and Statue of Lenin.
+It's lunchtime, so head to Pike Place Chowder, a Seattle institution serving the best, clam chowder in the city.
+Then continue on to explore Seattle's coolest neighborhood: the artsy Fremont – considered 'the center of the universe' by residents.
+Not-to-be-missed sights include the quirky Fremont Troll, Fremont Rocket and Statue of Lenin.

-A kilometre to the east lies Seattle's picturesque Gas Works Park, built on the remains of the former Seattle Gas Light Company.
+Just under a mile to the east lies Seattle's picturesque Gas Works Park, built on the remains of the former Seattle Gas Light Company.
 Climb to the top of the grassy hill to enjoy the lovely view of Lake Union and the Space Needle.
-It’s almost sunset, so get yourself to Alki Beach.
-From here take in another breathtaking view of Seattle’s skyline as you walk along the shore.
-As the sun sets amd your tummy starts rumbling for dinner, head to Salty’s for a seafood feast.
+As the sun sets and your tummy starts rumbling for dinner, head to Daniel’s Broiler on Lake Union for a steakhouse feast.